luminati-io/Glassdoor-dataset-samples/README.md

 *   3,100,000 "LinkedIn job listings"

 ![LinkedIn dataset visual](https://github.com/luminati-io/Linkedin-dataset-samples/blob/main/linkedin-datasets-image.PNG)

+<h2>What are the LinkedIn datasets use cases?</h2>

+<h3>1.
+Competitive analysis</h3>

+Utilize firmographic data to monitor company growth, pinpoint key organizations and professionals, track employee transitions, and enhance competitive intelligence and analysis with greater efficiency.

+<h3>2.
+Market trends & growth</h3>

+Assess company growth and industry trends to support data-driven decisions.
+Hedge funds, VCs, and financial firms can significantly boost their investment analysis using the LinkedIn dataset.

+<h3>3.
+B2B company data</h3>

+Enhance your lead generation and sales intelligence by integrating high-quality company and employee data into your CRM, enriched with a comprehensive LinkedIn dataset.

 <h2>Free access to web scraping tools and datasets for academic researchers and NGOs</h2>